 - Convicted of certain sex offenses

 The lost of a loved one is always incredibly difficult.
 Fortunately, the government has established all these benefits to ensure your loved ones can respectfully honor your life of service to your country.
 While many of the most common end of life costs are covered for veterans, there may still be some extraneous expenses that need to be addressed.
-It might be necessary to invest in some form of burial insurance to take care of these expenses.
+It might be necessary to invest in some form of final expense life insurance to take care of these expenses.
 In any event, you served which means your family rightfully won’t have to pay for the majority of your burial services.

 Share this Post